libp2p/specs/connections/hole-punching.md

   relay servers, B can advertise its relayed addresses (e.g.
   `/ip4/.../tcp/.../p2p/QmRelay`) via some external mechanism.

-  Note: Given that browser platforms do not allow insecure connections, the relay server needs to listen on TLS secured Websockets.
+  Note: Given that browser platforms do not allow insecure connections to non-localhost addresses, the relay server needs to listen on TLS secured Websockets (`/ip4/.../tcp/.../wss/p2p/QmRelay`).

 - A discovers the relayed address of B through some external mechanism.
 Given B's relayed address A can establish a Websocket connection to the relay server